Euthanasia and assisted suicide in Australia: Northern Territory

+To be eligible to access voluntary assisted dying in the Northern Territory a person must be 18-years-old or older and have the capacity to make their own decisions about voluntary assisted dying.
+They must also be "suffering intolerably from a medical condition that is advanced, progressive and expected to cause death within 12 months".
+Two independent doctors with training on voluntary assisted dying will then assess the case and criteria, which is also overseen by a review board.
+Health professionals in the Northern Territory can conscientiously object to being involved in voluntary assisted dying but must give patients government-approved information about voluntary assisted dying if they ask about it.
+The law requires the person to have lived in the Northern Territory for at least 12 months before requesting voluntary assisted dying, with some exceptions.

 Queensland

 In November 2018, the Premier of Queensland, Annastacia Palaszczuk, launched an inquiry considering the possible legalisation of voluntary assisted dying in the state.
 The inquiry also took into account care of the aged, end of life, and palliative care.

 In May 2021, Palaszczuk announced that voluntary assisted dying legislation would be introduced to the Queensland Parliament for consideration.
 The bill would allow euthanasia, if the patient meets the following criteria: